-The primary investment objective of the Fund is to seek long-term capital appreciation.
+Investment Objective.
+The primary investment objective of the Fund is to seek positive absolute returns.
 The Fund's investment objective is not fundamental and may be changed without the approval of shareholders.
 Shareholders will be given 60 days' notice of any such change.